henrywu2019/BentoML/docs/source/deployment/aws_ec2.rst

-BentoML helps you manage the entire process of deploying your BentoService bundle to EC2.
+Kappa helps you manage the entire process of deploying your BentoService bundle to EC2.
 Verify the deployed resources with AWS CLI tool:

 .. code-block:: bash